hvalk111/mbientlabs_step_counter/NOTES.md

 ```
 > ... then Linux is picking up your dongle but not connecting to the MMR.
 Unplugging your dongle and plugging it back in sometimes fixes this problem.

+# Data

+### Gyroscope

+> gyro data is angular velocity in degrees per second. x, y, and z field represent the amount of spin around each axis.

+>